brain-bican/kbhub/README.md

 ### Prerequisites

 This guide assumes that you have:
+ - terraform installed locally
  - a registered domain
- - an AWS Cert for the domain and subdomains
+ - an AWS Cert for the domain and subdomains (in the same region)
  - AWS IAM account
  - AWS CLI profile for the account (`aws configure --profile bican`)